cnorling/norling.io/content/post/latex-resume/index.md

 }
 ```

-I'll set the color of the checkboxes as well with the `\setcolor` command I defined earlier
+I'll set the color of the checkboxes as well with the `\setcolor` command I defined earlier.

 ```latex
 \newenvironment{skills}[1]{